mndrix/interpolate/README.md

 Once I add quasiquotation support to this module, that will be another option.

-# Changes in this Version

-    * First public release

 # Installation

 Using SWI-Prolog 7.1.1 or later: